TVRD Q4 2023 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Clinical Program Size: The size of the Phase 3 program will be determined based on results from the ongoing trial, with a preference for selecting a single dose for simplicity.
+• Clinical Program Size: The size of the Phase 3 program for NP will be determined based on results from the ongoing Part A study.
+The company aims to simplify the pivotal program by selecting one optimal dose.

-• Quality of Life Measures: There is ongoing work to identify appropriate quality of life measures for NP patients, as previous studies indicated that existing tools may not be relevant.
+• Quality of Life Measures: The company is still determining appropriate quality of life measures for NP patients, acknowledging that existing tools may not be relevant.

-Overall, Cara Therapeutics is strategically focusing on the development of oral difelikefalin for NP, with a solid financial position to support its initiatives, despite facing challenges with KORSUVA and the inherent risks of clinical development.
+Overall, Cara Therapeutics is strategically focusing on the development of oral difelikefalin for NP, with promising clinical data and a clear cash runway, despite challenges related to KORSUVA injection and overall cash utilization.